-Doing a Spartan Race for the first time and/or considering doing a harder version of it than before?
+Doing a Spartan Race for the first time?
 Then let me, a person who has done 3 of them ranging from the Sprint to the Beast give you my 10 tips to finish them.

 Pick a version of this event that corresponds to your physical level.
 You have a 5k, an 8 mile, a 12 mile and a 26 mile event to choose from here.